Safari Diary

 The pure and exhilarating natural beauty of the African landscape and all of its inhabitants is not something you easily forget.
 The experiences you have here will live on in your memory, but also in your spirit.

-There are many ways an African safari can have a life-changing effect on you!
+There are many ways an African Safari can have a life-changing effect on you!

-#1: You’ll reconnect with Mother Nature 🌍
+#1: You’ll reconnect with Mother Nature ?

 You’ll get a glimpse at what it means to be truly wild.
 Seeing animals roam free as Mother Nature intended and without human interference is something special, and Africa may be the best place in the world to find that experience.

-The best way to open your eyes to the full wonder of this planet is to fully immerse yourself in its nature: feel the breeze on your skin as it blows across the savannah, your hair waving like the grass; watch the sun set behind the Kilimanjaro, birds flying overhead; fall asleep to the sounds of nocturnal animals singing out through the jungle; wake up to the smell of fresh morning dew on the greenery around you.
+The best way to open your eyes to the full wonder of this planet is to fully immerse yourself in its nature: feel the breeze on your skin as it blows across the savannah, your hair waving like the grass; watch the sun set behind the Mount Kilimanjaro, birds flying overhead; fall asleep to the sounds of nocturnal animals singing out through the jungle; wake up to the smell of fresh morning dew on the greenery around you.

 Even simply standing in the broad plains, just being among everything that makes Africa so special is enough to feel changed.
 It reminds you of the fact that the human race is part of something much larger than itself.

-You’ll feel a kind of reset in your body, and this can have a profound effect on a person.
-An African safari is good for the mind, body, and spirit.
+Your body will feel refreshed and renewed, and this can have a profound effect on a person.
+An African Safari is good for the mind, body, and spirit.
 It opens your eyes to the true wonder of this planet, and makes you feel more connected to everything around you.

 Elephants in the Great Ruaha River

-#2: You’ll learn to appreciate new things 🐘
+#2: You’ll learn to appreciate new things ?

 It is hard to fully grasp the size and majesty of the African landscape from watching nature documentaries.
 Nothing compares to being here in person.
 Seeing these scenes in real life will definitely exceed your expectations.